blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 We propose a simple, structured data format for representing [Rights Requests](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-conceptualization#data-capture--rights-requests).

+Rights Request exist within the relationship between an individual and software systems (and organisations operating them) treating data that concerns that individual.

+Systems MAY trat and respond to Rights Request by legal obligation, or as a simple courtesy in the pursuit of gaining and maintaining the individual's trust.

 ## Motivation

 Different systems, and different compontents of a single system, including different comnponents of blindnet devkit are likely to exchange information about Rights Requests.

 Therefore, a common format is needed to facilitate exchange of information without loss of semantics.

 ## Benefit